Sadako (film): Plot

-Believing her daughter to be Sadako's reincarnation, psychic Hatsuko Sofue prepares to set fire to the padlocked closet where her daughter is confined.
-Sadako's ghost breaks free from a rock pile concealing a cave on Oshima Island and appears inside Hatsuko's apartment.
-The little girl suddenly appears outside the closet with Sadako, and Hatsuko collapses in fright as the apartment erupts in flames.
+Believing her daughter to be Sadako Yamamura's reincarnation, clairvoyant Hatsuko Sofue prepares to set fire to the padlocked closet where her daughter is confined.
+Sadako's ghost breaks free from a cave on Oshima Island and appears inside Hatsuko's apartment.
+The little girl suddenly appears outside the closet with Sadako and Hatsuko faints as the apartment erupts in flames.

-At Kurokawa Memorial General Hospital, clinical psychologist Dr. Mayu Akikawa examines emotionally unstable patient Ms. Kurahashi.
-Mayu's supervisor Dr. Minoru Fujii cautions Mayu against getting too friendly with unpredictable patients like Kurahashi.
+At Kurokawa Memorial General Hospital, clinical psychologist Dr. Mayu Akikawa examines her patient, Ms. Kurahashi.
 Wandering the streets alone, Hatsuko's daughter collapses after encountering the ghost of a woman who jumped off a bridge to her death.
 Police bring the girl to the hospital.

-Detectives inform Fujii and Mayu about the fire that killed five people, including suspected arsonist Hatsuko, at the apartment building.
-Detectives add that there is no public record for the little girl, whom Hatsuko raised in secret.
+Detectives inform Mayu and her supervisor, Dr. Minoru Fujii, about the fire that killed five people, including Hatsuko, at the apartment building.
+Detectives add that there is no public record of the little girl, whom Hatsuko raised in secret.
 The girl explains that her mother called her Sadako, although her real name remains unknown.
-Mayu sees the girl telekinetically toppling toys while being interviewed.
+Mayu sees the girl telekinetically moving toys while being interviewed.
 Mayu's dropout brother Kazuma works with web marketing consultant Yusuke Ishida to boost his social media presence as an aspiring YouTube personality.
 Ishida recommends recording a frightening urban experience to excite Kazuma's dwindling audience.
 Kazuma decides to investigate the apartment building fire.